How Public Transit Systems Work

 Routes and Network Design

 Transit systems are built as networks, not just individual routes.
-Common patterns include:
+The structure of the network determines how easily people can move across the city.
+Common network patterns include:

 Scheduling and Frequency

-Scheduling determines how often vehicles run.
-High-frequency service reduces waiting time and makes transit easier to use.
+Scheduling determines how often vehicles run and how well the system matches demand.
+High-frequency service reduces waiting time and makes transit easier to use without consulting schedules.

 Vehicles and Capacity

-Capacity determines how many passengers can be moved efficiently.
+Capacity determines how many passengers a system can move efficiently.
 Rail systems typically carry more passengers per vehicle than buses, but require more infrastructure.
+Key factors include:

 Infrastructure and Right-of-Way